katzenpost/hpqc/README.md

 )
 ```

-Cryptographic agility means that if your double ratchet is already using the NIKE interfaces,
+Generic cryptographic interfaces means that if your double ratchet is already using the NIKE interfaces,
 then it's trivial to upgrade it to use a hybrid NIKE which appeases the exact same interfaces:

 ```golang